rakulena/deltaGammad/zhengli/dgd/README.md

 - dgdfit: fit the decay-time to extract the deltagammad

-- inc,src: the file required for fit
+- inc,src: the folders required for fit

 ## Enviorment